-If further review of the application is required, the Insurer will contact the proposed Insured Person to ask additional health related questions or to arrange for a free paramedical examination where the proposed Insured Person may be asked to provide a blood and urine sample.
+If further review of the application is required, the Insurer will contact the proposed Insured Person for additional health related questions or to arrange for a free paramedical examination where the proposed Insured Person may be asked to provide blood and urine samples or other tests that may be required.

-All medical information collected as part of the application review will be kept confidential, and will not be shared with Scotiabank.
+Any medical information collected as part of the application review will be kept confidential, and will not be shared with Scotiabank.

-If the application is for a Comprehensive Coverage amount greater than \$50,000, and the application is declined for health reasons, \$50,000 of Comprehensive Coverage for that proposed Insured Person will be automatically granted.
+If the application for Comprehensive Protection for a proposed Insured Person is declined for health reasons, a maximum of \$50,000 Comprehensive Protection coverage for that proposed Insured Person will be granted.